Ashwini Kumar Choubey takes charge as MoS environment | Politics

 - India

-Union Minister Ashwini Kumar Choubey on Monday took charge as the Minister of State (MoS) for Environment, Forests and Climate Change.
+Increasing forest cover will be a priority, Union Minister Ashwini Kumar Choubey said on Monday after he took charge as the Minister of State (MoS) for Environment, Forests, and Climate Change.

-Before assuming office, the minister also planted saplings at the Indira Paryavaran Bhavan, the environment ministry headquarters.
+The MoS, who also planted a sapling at the ministry premises, said the Environment Ministry has done unprecedented work in the last seven years.

-He later thanked Prime Minister Narendra Modi on social media for giving him the new responsibility.
+He said increasing the forest cover further would be a priority, according to an official note.

-The 68 year-old Choubey was the MoS in Health Ministry before the Cabinet rejig.
+Choubey, 68, was the Minister of State in the Health Ministry before the Cabinet rejig.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)